MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L01_Implement_and_manage_AVD_profiles_AADDS.md

 1. Wait for the script to complete.
 This should take about 3 minutes.

-#### Task 2: Configure FSLogix-based profiles on Windows Virtual Desktop session host VMs
+#### Task 2: Configure FSLogix-based profiles on Azure Virtual Desktop session host VMs

 1. Within the Remote Desktop session to **az140-cl-vm11a**, start a Remote Desktop session to **az140-21-p1-0** and, when prompted, sign in with the following credentials: